herimendoza/kuralabs_deployment_2/documentation/deploy2_documen.md

 #### 1a.
 Jenkins instance creation:

 An EC2 instance was created on AWS with certain specification.
-It was created with an Bbuntu image, and the firewall/securtity group was programmed to only open ports 8080, 80 and 22.
+It was created with an Ubuntu image, and the firewall/securtity group was programmed to only open ports 8080, 80 and 22.
 A bash script was written before launching to automatically install Jenkins and the Java Runtime Environment.
 The following code was used:
 ```console
 #!/bin/bash
 sudo apt update